Kristina01111000/Drws_site/README.md

 	- removed video plugin (it had malware in it)
 	- see if he wants it put back in
 	- maybe remove email plugin?, it doesn't appear to add anything that we need
+		- if it does I can't get it to work
 - learndash
 - paid memberships pro
 - real simple ssl